What Is a Landing Page?

 When Should You Use a Landing Page?

-Landing pages should be used for the following:
+Landing pages on your business website should be used for the following:

 - When attempting to segment your audience